nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 Right.
 That credit He's gonna move What?
 Yeah.
 Not only was it a crit, it was, like, an almost max damage crit too.
 Like, it was just, like Yeah.

 Yeah.
 Insanely bad.
 Alright.
-Sameer, you're up.
+Simear, you're up.
 I think I can still do this.

 I have a I have to explore that later.
 So dangerous sorcery allows me to is that the one?
 No. Am I not able to be healed?
 Like You are.